Keyboard shortcuts

 Msg("Installed")

-All animations gracefully degrade: when colours are disabled (CI, piped output), a static status line with an ⏳ prefix is printed instead.
+All animations gracefully degrade: when colors are disabled (CI, piped output), a static status line with an ⏳ symbol is printed instead.

-The icon displayed during Pulse, Shimmer, and Bar animations defaults to ⏳ and can be changed with .Prefix() on the builder:
+The icon displayed during Pulse, Shimmer, and Bar animations defaults to ⏳ and can be changed with .Symbol() on the builder (before the task starts) or SetSymbol() on the Update (during the task):

 clog.Pulse("Warming up").